Skip to main content

 • homework swatches still on the needles

-• class yarn (smooth, non-splitting, light or bright or medium color)
+• class yarn in two colors (smooth, non-splitting, light or bright or medium color)

 • range of needles for working that yarn including needles one size smaller